collocations.org

 He owed his allegiance to the organization that had given him all his opportunities.

-The rebels now have to swear allegiance to the queen they hate.
+The rebels now have to swear allegiance to a leader they hate.

 abandon